 To minimise the risk of ingrown hairs exfoliate twice weekly with a body scrub.
-Products designed to minimise ingrown hair growth on the face, like Tend Skin Solution (£24.99 at AMAZON) or Anthony Ingrown Hair Treatment (£32 at THE GROOMING CLINIC), are also perfectly safe to use on other parts of the body you’ve shaved.
+Products designed to minimise ingrown hair growth on the face, like Tend Skin Solution or Anthony Ingrown Hair Treatment, are also perfectly safe to use on other parts of the body you’ve shaved.

 Back & Shoulders

 While sporting a full on a chest rug is rarely a hindrance (Sean Connery, Hugh Jackman and Henry Cavill have no shortage of admirers) a hairy shoulder is rarely anything other than a scary shoulder.
 Hairy backs, meanwhile, often crop in top 10 turn-off lists, even though a survey of male members of Mensa found that the hairier the back the more intelligent the man.

 If you’re after a baby-soft back you could try trimming it (extendable body groomers exist to allow you to trim your own back hair), but your best bet is a back wax, performed by a professional in a salon or, if there isn’t too much hair, a willing partner using wax strips.
 Nad’s For Men Body Waxing Strips are designed for tough male body hair, easy to use and come with cooling wipes to calm post-waxed skin.